-- 3.1.1 A total of 14 individual trees and four groups of trees have been surveyed.
-Of these the five fastigiate oaks (T8-T12) planted along Broadwater Road have been categorised as 'A' quality trees, all early mature with the potential for 40 to 50 years life expectancy. - 3.1.2 The other trees surveyed are mature, and probably date from the mid to later twentieth century.
+3.1.1 A total of 13 individual trees and four groups of trees have been surveyed.
+Of these the five fastigiate oaks (T8-T12) planted along Broadwater Road have been categorised as 'A' quality trees, all early mature with the potential for 40 to 50 years life expectancy.
+One of these oaks (T9) is of a different cultivar to the other four with a slightly broader crown.

+- 3.1.2 The other trees surveyed are mature, and probably date from the mid to later twentieth century.
 Trees along the rear of the car park are all within the area marked as TPO G2 of Tree Preservation Order 780, however as there is some ambiguity with the numbers of trees protected the client is advised to regard all the trees along this boundary as protected by this tree preservation order. - 3.1.3.
 Of the two groups of field maples, both of 'B2' quality, G1 lies close to the site boundary with root protection areas extending into the car park surface.
-The other group of four trees may originate from overgrown hedging stock planted along this car park. - 3.1.4 Three of the Norway maples along this section (T1, T3, and T6) are also classified as 'B2' quality with prolific ivy within their crowns competing with the crown foliage.
-The group of mature trees, composed of both sycamore and Norway maple, lie on the corner of the site, (G3) have crown overhanging and root protection areas within the south east corner of the site.
+The other group of four trees may originate from overgrown hedging stock planted along this car park. - 3.1.4 Four of the Norway maples along this section (T1, T3, T4, and T6) are also classified as 'B2' quality with prolific ivy within their crowns competing with the crown foliage.
+Growing as a line of trees, several of the trees have unbalanced crowns.
+The majority of trees have prolific ivy growth; severing ivy would reduce ivy competition with the crown of the tree and reduce the incidences if storm damage. - 3.1.5 A crack willow (T5) is of 'C2' quality and is leaning against the Norway maple (T4).
+It has storm damage and defective branches within the crown.
+A further crack willow (T7) which is growing within the edge of the site boundary has been managed as a pollard. - 3.1.5.
+Surveyed individually (formerly G2) the two trees that lie outside the site on the south eastern corner are a Norway maple (T13) with crossed stems at 1.5 metres.
+A sycamore is growing on the neighbouring property (T14).
+Both trees are protected by the tree preservation order 780 as G3. - 3.1.6.
+A group of cherry laurels, part of the overgrown hedging stock, has been surveyed as G2, which require some management.
+A further group of trees include an immature multi-stem Norway maple and shrubbery marked as G4. - 3.1.7.
+A hedge (H1) along the edge of the car park is predominantly laurel with some other native species, with crowns overhanging the edge of the site.

-- 3.1.5 Both the Norway maple (T4) and crack willow (T5) are of 'C2' quality.
-The Norway maple has an unbalanced and supressed crown; the willow, which is growing close to the site boundary has storm damage and defective branches within the crown.
-A further crack willow (T7) is growing within the edge of the car park has been managed as a pollard. - 3.1.6.
-Planted underneath part of the northern part of the structure there are two purple leaved plums, (T13 and T14) both classified as 'C2' quality which would need to be removed if the building is to be demolished. - 3.1.7 Overgrown shrub including tamarisk (S1) are also plotted with a large Viburnum tinis (S2) growing close to outer stairs.
-Mixed shrub planting along the road frontage has not been individually surveyed and is marked as S3; it is probable that this would be removed with new amenity planting as part of any proposed development. - 3.1.8.
-A hedge (H1) along the edge of the car park includes hawthorn, hazel, field maple, guelder rose, cherry plum and cherry laurel, and is faced back but not reduced in height.